Support us by buying ourPDF bookletwhich contains over 100 OSCE checklists

 Prevalence is the number of cases in a defined population at a single point in time and is expressed as a decimal or a percentage.

-Sensitivity is the percentage of true positives (e.g. 90% sensitivity = 90% of positives will be true positives).
+Sensitivity is the percentage of true positives (e.g. 90% sensitivity = 90% of people who have the target disease will test positive).

-Specificity is the percentage of true negatives (e.g. 90% specificity = 90% of negatives will be true negatives).
+Specificity is the percentage of true negatives (e.g. 90% specificity = 90% of people who do not have the target disease will test negative).

 These allow you to rule conditions in or out but not definitively diagnose a condition.